gforge/MedBench-LLM/basic/prompts/basic_human.md

-Write a discharge summary as a orthopedic and trauma surgeon based on the notes provided to you
+Write a discharge summary based on the notes provided to you

 Note: ###
 {notes}